 In life, the only real guarantee of survival is abundance.
 A farmer who calculates to need twelve bushels of grain for his food for a year and plants twelve bushels has cut back his chances of survival very markedly.
-The fact is, he will not survive, unless some neighbor has been more prudent.
-For the grass-hoppers will take part of the wheat.
+The fact is, he will not survive, unless some neighbour has been more prudent.
+For the grasshoppers will take part of the wheat.
 And the drought will take some.
 And the hail will take some.
-And the tax gatherer will take some.
 And what will he do for seed wheat if he intends to use all he plants for food?

 No, the farmer who knows he has to eat twelve bushels of wheat in the coming year had better plant a hundred.
-Then the grasshoppers and internal revenue people can chew away as they will.
-The farmer will still be able to harvest enough for his own food-except of course in a Socialism where nobody survives, at least for very long!
+Then the grasshoppers and other pests can chew away as they will.
+The farmer will still be able to harvest enough for his own food.

 An individual survives or succumbs in ratio to his ability to acquire and hold the wherewithal of survival.
-The security of a good job, for instance, means some guarantee of survival-other threats to existence not becoming too overpowering.
-The man who makes twenty thousand a year can afford better clothing against the weather, a sounder and better home, mediacal care for himself and his family, good transportation and, what is important, the respect of his fellows.
+The security of a good job, for instance, means some guarantee of survival - other threats to existence not becoming too overpowering.
+The man who makes three thousand a year can afford better clothing against the weather, a sounder and better home, medical care for himself and his family, good transportation and, what is important, the respect of his fellows.
 All these things are survival.

-Of course the man who makes twenty thousand a year can have such a worrisome job, can excite so much envy from his fellows and can be so harrassed that he loses something of his survival potential.
-But even a subversive will change his political coat if you offer him twenty thousand a year.
+Of course the man who makes three thousand a year can have such a worrisome job, can excite so much envy from his fellows and can be so harassed that he loses something of his survival potential.
+But even a subversive will change his political coat if you offer him three thousand a year.

-Take the man who makes ten dollars a week.
+Take the man who makes four pounds a week.
 He wears clothes which protect him very poorly.
 Thus he can easily become ill.
 He lives in a place which but ill defends him from the weather.
 He is haggard with concern.
 For his level of survival is so low that he has no margin, no abundance.
 He cannot bank anything against the day he becomes ill.
 And he cannot pay a doctor.
 And he can take no vacations.
 Even in a collective state his lot would be such, his regimentation so thorough that he could do little to protect his own survival.

 Youth has a survival abundance over old age.
 For youth still has endurance.
-And the dreams of youth -good survival stuff, dreams-are not yet broken by failures.
+And the dreams of youth - good survival activity, dreams - are not yet broken by failures.
 Youth has, in addition, a long expectancy, and that is important, for survival includes length of time to live.

 As for ideals, as for honesty, as for one's love of one's fellow man, one cannot find good survival for one or for many where these things are absent.
 The criminal does not survive well.
-The average criminal spends the majority of his adult years caged like some wild beast and guarded from escape by the guns of good marksmen.
-A man who is known to be honest is awarded survival-good jobs, good friends.
+The average criminal spends the majority of his adult years caged like some wild beast and guarded from escape by prison warders.
+A man who is known to be honest is awarded survival - good jobs, good friends.
 And the man who has his ideals, no matter how thoroughly the minions of the devil may wheedle him to desert them, survives well only so long as he is true to those ideals.
-Have you ever heard about a doctor who, for the sake of gain, begins to secretly attend criminals or peddle dope?
+Have you ever heard about a doctor who, for the sake of gain, begins secretly to attend criminals or peddle dope?
 That doctor does not survive long after his ideals are laid aside.